rust-lang/rfcs/style-guide/expressions.md

 A block may be written on a single line if:

-* it is either
-  - used in expression position (not statement position)
-  - is an unsafe block in statement position
+* it is either used in expression position (not statement position) or is an unsafe block in statement position
 * contains a single-line expression and no statements
 * contains no comments